moss-l/bhs-js-testing/elements-of-stylish-code.md

 ## Use good names

 One of simplest things you can do to make your code easier to understand is to use good names.
-This is the biggest difference between human readers of code and the computer.
+The need for good names is the biggest difference between human readers of code and the computer.
 For the computer names are just arbitrary labels that could literally be anything and which may not even exist by the time the program is running.
 (You may write a program in terms of a variable like `score` once the program is running the value of `score` lives in some particular bit of memory in the computer and the running code is all in terms of that bit of memory; the name is no longer needed.)

 But for humans, obviously meaningful names are a huge aid to understanding.
 Yet despite that, new programmers tend to not pay